Contrigra/odin-tic-tac-toe/README.md

 GitHub pages: https://contrigra.github.io/odin-tic-tac-toe/

-The goal was to practice JavaScript, encapsulation, closures and different patterns, such as IIFE, factory functions, module patterns, guards and so on
+The goal was to practice JavaScript, encapsulation, closures and different patterns, such as IIFE, factory functions, module patterns, guards and so on.

+This is the reason why design is so utilitiarian

 I did not make a tie check functionality, as I concluded it wouldn't teach me anything new from this exercise.
 So, kinda practicing the cult of done.